Presented at 9:15am in Cotton Creek II on Friday, November 22, 2019.#29400

 - Evaluate the process for developing and using personas for accessibility testing

-Assistive Technology, Including Accessibility in Curriculum, Research, Uncategorized, Web/Media Access
+Assistive Technology, Research, Teaching about Accessibility in Curriculum, Uncategorized, Web/Media Access

 Jennifer Curry Jahnke

 Professor and Coordinator for Mohawk College’s Accessible Media Production graduate certificate program and Digital Accessibility Lab.
 Former AODA Project Manager and ALS Case Manager/Counsellor at Mohawk College, Jennifer brings 20+ years of experience working in the disability community.
 A graduate of CSUN’s Communicative Disorder’s program (with a career in the field of speech, language, and AAC), CDA post-graduate diploma, ASL Interpreter/Communicator diploma and Deaf-Blind Intervenor.
 Jennifer is a member of the AODA’s Education Standard Development Committee and K-12 & PSE Transition Committee, member of several AODA Advisory Committees and UDL Standards Committee.

 Previous recipient of the Applied Research in Innovation and Education (ARIE) grant, eCampus grant, Broadcasting Accessibility Fund (BAF) grant and several OCE/NSERC grants, Jennifer is passionate about researching, learning and speaking about assistive technologies to support learning, Universal Design for Learning (UDL), and creating accessible media content.